srisrihari/PEP-App-Demo-/README.md

 ### Getting Started

-The University Physical Education Program (PEP) Application provides separate interfaces for students and professors to manage physical education activities.
+The University Personality Enhancement Program (PEP) Application provides separate interfaces for students and professors to manage physical education activities.
 Follow these instructions to use the application effectively.

 ### Login